-If the yeast infection is left untreated for a long period of time, it can go on to become a condition called chronic prostatitis.
+If a yeast infection is left untreated for a long period of time, it can go on to become a condition called fungal prostatitis.

-It is important to go see your doctor or urologist as soon as you notice any symptoms.
+It is important to go see your doctor or urologist if you notice any symptoms of prostatitis.
+Symptoms may include painful or frequent urination, lower abdominal or back pain, and cloudy or bloody urine.
 If you are unable to get an appointment, consider visiting the emergency room.
-The sooner you get yourself checked out there will be a smaller likelihood of having any complications.
-Do not try and diagnose yourself as there are many other diagnoses that present with similar symptoms.
+The sooner you are treated, the lower the likelihood of developing complications.
+Do not try and diagnose yourself as there are many other conditions that present with similar symptoms.

 The doctor might examine your penis and run some tests before making a diagnosis.
-The tests can include a swab of your penis that will be looked under a microscope or cultured to determine the type of fungus that is causing your symptoms.
+Tests may include a swab of your penis that will be examined under a microscope or cultured to determine the type of fungus that is causing your symptoms.

-Most mild yeast infections can resolve on their own and don’t require treatment.
-Topical antifungal creams and ointments are strong enough to clear up the yeast infection.
+Most mild yeast infections can resolve on their own and may not require treatment.
+Topical antifungal creams and ointments, when needed, are often effective enough to clear up a yeast infection.

-These medications are available over the counter (OTC) in a pharmacy without a doctor’s prescription.
-So if you have had a yeast infection before, you can easily get the medication you need straight away from your local pharmacy.
-It is important to note that if you have not been treated for a yeast infection before, make sure to see a doctor before treating yourself.
+These medications are available at most pharmacies without a doctor’s prescription.
+However, it is important to note that if you have not been treated for a yeast infection previously, you should see a doctor before treating yourself.

 Recommended antifungal creams for the treatment of balanitis are:

-For serious infections, different medications are required and these will need a doctor’s prescription.
-In this scenario, oral fluconazole and hydrocortisone cream are advised.
+For serious infections, different medications are required which will need a doctor’s prescription.
+In this scenario, oral fluconazole and hydrocortisone cream are often prescribed.

-Antifungal creams do not pose serious side effects, however, they differ based on each cream.
-Make sure to check the label and make sure to look out for any reaction you might have to the treatment.
+Antifungal creams do not commonly pose a significant risk of side effects, but you should always look out for any reaction you might have to treatment.

 Topical antifungal treatments are one way to treat yeast infections.
 However, ensuring good hygiene practices is a good way to help prevent yeast infections and in some cases even treat them.
-Regularly washing your penis with plain warm water, avoiding any forms of perfumed shower gels or soaps, ensuring to dry their genitals after.
-Some other important tips to prevent the growth of yeast include wearing loose-fitting clothing and underwear and keeping the genitals dry and cool at all times.
+Regularly washing your penis with plain warm water, avoiding any forms of perfumed shower gels or soaps can help.
+Wearing loose-fitting clothing and underwear and keeping the genitals dry and cool at all times is also advisable.